 The expansion of agriculture, forestry, and other land users in the north, further encroached on grazing lands.
 This led to regulation of reindeer herding through laws and regulations that placed time and space constraints on the herders.
-Only in recent years have reindeer herders been granted stronger rights.
-However, now the need for natural resources for the "green transition" is increasing, which is putting renewed and magnified pressure on reindeer grazing lands.
+Only in recent deer herders been granted stronger rights.
+However, now the need for natural reso years have reinnow the need for natural resources for the "green transition" is increasing, which is putting renewed and magnified pressure on reindeer grazing lands.